 Ingredients and Substitutes

 - Cauliflower - It is a healthy and delicious vegetable full of nutrition.
 Use fresh and clear white fleurets for the best results.
-You can use half broccoli half cauliflower for this recipe.
+You can use half broccoli and half cauliflower for this recipe.

 - Butter - Use good quality unsalted butter.
 To make the bechamel, make sure it is totally melted before adding the flour.